 Like we mentioned in the intro about hi-hats, certain instruments really don’t need low frequencies to be present.
 For many producers who are relying on samples or recordings of old music, you aren’t always able to get your hands on a sample that was recorded mix-ready.
 So, for example, if you have a sample of some shakers — before you move on and forget about them, throw on an EQ spectrum to see if there are unwanted frequencies in the low end.
 Oftentimes, samples will have unwanted clutter that needs to be cleaned up, and not all of it will be easy to hear.
 You have to actually look at the EQ spectrum.

-+ Learn more with Soundfly: Here’s just a snippet of our brand new mentor-driven course, Faders Up: Modern Mix Techniques, that features input from nine of today’s top sound engineers.
-Check it out, or sign up for the “On The Fly” mailing list to the right for access to exclusive discounts!
++ Learn more with Soundfly: Here’s just a snippet of our online course, Faders Up: Modern Mix Techniques, that features input from nine of today’s top sound engineers.

 You might be thinking, “If I can barely hear the low frequencies in this shaker sample, why do I have to cut them out?”
 The answer is that if enough of those unwanted, unnecessary low frequencies build up, the low-frequency instruments that are actually important to your song will have to battle with them for clarity.
 If your clap has too much low-end frequencies that don’t contribute anything to the quality of the clap, once your bass comes in, those frequencies are going to clash.